agentlang-ai/agentlang-docs/docs/modelling-steps.md

 ## Step 2 - Implement Custom Business Logic

-If you load the above model into Fractl, you'll be immediately able to perform CRUD operations on the entities and their relationships.
+If you load the above model into Agentlang, you'll be immediately able to perform CRUD operations on the entities and their relationships.
 You have a scalable, REST API enabled "library" service ready in so few lines of code!
 But when you reach the book checkout process you notice that a few more checks must be in place - before we could create an instance of `:Checkout` we need to make sure that